joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6691262/2025/10/05/browns-vikings-london-score-result-takeaways-nfl-international/

 **Trump Sends California Guard Troops to Portland, Ore., Newsom Says**\
-`The move follows a judge’s order on Saturday that blocked the Oregon National Guard from deploying there.
+`The move follows a judge’s order on Saturday blocked the Oregon National Guard from deploying there.
 California’s governor said the state would sue.`\
 https://nytimes.com/2025/10/05/us/trump-national-guard-california-oregon-newsom.html

 **The Briefing: Brentford 0 Manchester City 1 – The unbeaten run goes on, but was it right to risk Rodri?**\